-50 Australian Taxation Office (Cth), Taxation Ruling No. IT 2503 Income tax: Incorporation of medical and other professional practices (1988).
+Australian Taxation Office (Cth), Taxation Ruling No. IT 2503 Income tax: Incorporation of medical and other professional practices (1988).

-51 Oxford University Press, Oxford Dictionaries.
+Oxford University Press, Oxford Dictionaries.

-52 Oxford University Press, Oxford Dictionaries.
+Oxford University Press, Oxford Dictionaries.

-- (d) consider, promote or oppose legislation, regulations, policies and bylaws directly or indirectly affecting commercial interests; - (e) identify and promote advancements within a particular industry, which improve systems in the industry and the advancement of the industry in Australia and overseas; - (f) promote sales of a particular product by encouraging the growth and utilisation of objective measurement of the product; - (g) foster, promote, protect and conciliate, or assist in the fostering, promotion, protection and conciliation on behalf of members' businesses and the trade in Western Australia; - (h) promote, represent and advocate Australian industry in discussion and negotiation with all levels of Government; or - (i) provide for a particular trade, industry or commerce the means of action in regard to industrial, commercial, economic, fiscal, labour, social, educational, legal and technical matters. - 59.
-Examples of bodies that may be engaged in trade, industry or commerce that will not usually have a purpose of promoting trade, industry or commerce include - (a) organisations that operate not-for-profit hospitals; - (b) not-for-profit aged care providers; - (c) organisations providing disability employment; - (d) community housing providers; and - (e) not-for-profit organisations conducting scientific research, consulting and information services to a particular industry for a fee. - 60.
+- considered to have a purpose that is the promotion of trade, industry or commerce where it does not have a specific object or activity directed to that purpose. - 59.
+A body which has a purpose that is the promotion of, or advocacy for, trade, industry or commerce will usually have clear objects directed to that purpose and will be carrying out activities in furtherance of that purpose.
+Determining whether a body promotes trade, industry or commerce requires a holistic examination of all of its objects and activities, however, examples of objects that indicate a purpose of promoting trade, industry or commerce include to - (a) promote Western Australian and Australian trade, industry and commerce; - (b) promote and foster the development of a particular industry both in Australia and overseas; - (c) promote, develop and protect the interests of all or any persons engaged in a particular trade, industry or commerce; - (d) consider, promote or oppose legislation, regulations, policies and by-laws directly or indirectly affecting commercial interests; - (e) identify and promote advancements within a particular industry, which improve systems in the industry and the advancement of the industry in Australia and overseas: - (f) promote sales of a particular product by encouraging the growth and utilisation of objective measurement of the product; - (g) foster, promote, protect and conciliate, or assist in the fostering, promotion, protection and conciliation on behalf of members' businesses and the trade in Western Australia; - (h) promote, represent and advocate Australian industry in discussion and negotiation with all levels of Government; or - (i) provide for a particular trade, industry or commerce the means of action in regard to industrial, commercial, economic, fiscal, labour, social, educational, legal and technical matters. - 60.
+Examples of bodies that may be engaged in trade, industry or commerce that will not usually have a purpose of promoting trade, industry or commerce include - (a) organisations that operate not-for-profit hospitals; - (b) not-for-profit aged care providers; - (c) organisations providing disability employment; - (d) community housing providers; and - (e) not-for-profit organisations conducting scientific research, consulting and information services to a particular industry for a fee. - 61.
 In the event that a body has a purpose of promoting trade, industry or commerce, it will not be a relevant body if its main purposes fall within the relief of poverty, advancement of religion or advancement of education.
-For example, while an organisation that promotes the economic development of a disadvantaged group may be considered to have a purpose that is the promotion of trade, industry or commerce, it is more likely that an organisation of this type would be pursuing purposes under the relief of poverty. - 61.
-The Commissioner will consider the factors outlined in paragraph 37 to determine whether a body's main purpose is the promotion of trade, industry or commerce, or a purpose that falls within the first three heads of charity.
+For example, while an organisation that promotes the economic development of a disadvantaged group may be considered to have a purpose that is the promotion of trade, industry or commerce, it is more likely that an organisation of this type would be pursuing purposes under the relief of poverty.

+62. The Commissioner will consider the factors outlined in paragraph 37 to determine whether a body's main purpose is the promotion of trade, industry or commerce, or a purpose that falls within the first three heads of charity.